imnorm69/FirearmTracker/README.md

    - Link accessories to specific firearms
    - Track which accessories are included when firearms are sold

+7. **Database Backup/Restore**:
+   - Navigate to Administration (must be logged in as owner or admin role)
+   - Select Backup & Restore
+   - NOTE:  Restore requires the current system and backup file to have the same schema version
+   - NOTE:  Restore overwrites all existing data, including users and attached documents

 ### Common Workflows

 **Recording a Purchase:**